vsgitdev/Tax_Filling_Assistant/README.md

 1.Create github repository

-2.Initialize Git in your project directory running the following command: git init
+2.Initialize Git in the project directory running the following command: git init

 3.Add all files to the repository running the following command: